browserstack/java-appium-app-browserstack/java-browserstack/README.md

 ### Install the dependencies

-1. Import the `java-browserstack` Maven project as an existing Maven project in your IDE
+1. Import the `java-browserstack` Maven project as an "Existing Maven project" in your IDE

 2. Clean and build the project